BJP's Purandeswari slams Chhattisgarh CM over his govt's claims on providing jobs | Politics

 - India

-Bharatiya Janata Party (BJP) leader D Purandeswari on Tuesday accused the Bhupesh Baghel government in Chhattisgarh of making false claims about employing young people over the past five years.
+Bharatiya Janata Party (BJP) leader D Purandeswari on Tuesday accused the Bhupesh Baghel government in Chhattisgarh of making false claims about employing young people since it came to power in 2018.
 Addressing a press conference here at Kushabhau Thakre Parisar, the BJP's Chhattisgarh in-charge also said the Bharatiya Janata Yuva Morcha (BJYM) will stage a ''mega'' protest against the state government's ''failure'' to fulfil the poll promises made to the youth during the last elections.

 “The Bhupesh Baghel-led Congress government has failed to fulfil its promises made to youths (during the 2018 polls).
 The Congress had made 36 promises in its manifesto and pledged to fulfil them by taking 'Ganga Jal' (water of the Ganga river considered holy) in their hands..,” she said and claimed that none of these promises was fulfilled.
 The Congress won a landslide victory in the 2018 Assembly polls by decimating the BJP, which had been in power for 15 years.
 Purandeswari asked Baghel to release a ''white paper'' on the number of young people who got the unemployment allowance as promised.
 “The Congress had promised to give an unemployment allowance of Rs 2,500 per month to 10 lakh youths and employment to 1 lakh youths.
 Is he (the CM) ready to release a 'white paper' on how many youths were given unemployment allowance? she asked.